Ensemble properties of high frequency data and intraday trading rules: The model

-Only for $D=1/2$ the variables $R_i$'s become identically distributed.
-See \citet{bs,stella} for additional details on the derivation of the joint PDF.
+Only for $D=1/2$ the variables $R_t$ become identically distributed.
+See Refs. \cite{bs,stella} for additional details on the derivation of the joint PDF.

 The next step is the identification of a proper parametrization for the scaling function $g$.
-Since $\sigma$ is a measure of volatility, a convenient way of representing this fat-tailed scaling function in finance \citep[see, $e.g.$,][]{bp} is through an {\it inverse-gamma} density $\rho$:
+As $\sigma$ is a measure of volatility, many possible modelings are available in the literature \cite[see, $e.g.$,][]{micci,bp,peirano}.
+A convenient way of representing fat-tailed scaling functions as those revealed by empirical analyses in finance, with the additional benefit that the integration over $\sigma$ can be performed explicitly, is by using an {\it inverse-gamma} density for $\sigma^2$.
+With this particular choice $\rho(\sigma)$ becomes

-where $\sigma_0>0$ and $\alpha$ are a scale and a form parameter, respectively.
-As a simplifying assumption, we disregard the weak skewness of the return distribution, whose inclusion in the modeling framework is currently under development.
-The resulting scaling function $g(r)$ has then a power-law decay for large $|r|$ with exponent $\alpha+1$, whereas $\sigma_0$ simply sets the scale of its width.
-Within this parametrization, $g$ is thus identified in terms of the two parameters $\sigma_0$ and $\alpha$.
+where $\alpha>0$ and $\beta>0$ are a {\it form} and a {\it scale} parameter, respectively, and $\Gamma$ is the Euler's gamma function.
+The resulting scaling function is then a Student's t-distribution,

+This $g(r)$ has a power-law decay for large $|r|$ with exponent $\alpha+1$, whereas $\beta$ simply sets the scale of its width.
+Moreover, with the choice in Eq. (\ref{eq_inverse_gamma}) for $\rho(\sigma)$, we have

-In this paper we extend the application of this model to the S\&P 500 index, working with a larger set of realizations ($M=6283$) with respect to the EUR/USD dataset used in \citet{bbcs}.
-The larger database enables us to reduce the statistical uncertainties of the empirical quantities.
-Interestingly, we find that the same general features of the dynamics of the EUR/USD exchange rate also characterize the S\&P 500 index and that they are both very well reproduced by the above model.
-In the Appendix we give an account of these results, which include the observation of a systematic decrease of the empirical second moment of the elementary intraday returns (over intervals of $10$ minutes) as a function of time (time-inhomogeneity), the vanishing of their linear correlation at and above the elementary time-scale, and the presence of strong non-linear correlations.
-In the next Section we report instead the empirical evidence used to calibrate the three parameters $D,\sigma_0$, and $\alpha$.
+In this paper we discuss the application of this model to the S\&P 500 index, working with a larger set of realizations ($M=6179$) with respect to the EUR/USD dataset used in \citet{bbcs}.
+We find that the general features described in Ref. \cite{bbcs} also characterize the S\&P 500 index within the morning time window, and that the model described above reproduces well these features.
+In both cases the volatility at $10$ minutes intervals tends to decrease in the chosen window.
+In the Appendix we report additional elements about the small linear correlations of returns at the $10$ minutes time-scale and the simultaneous presence of strong non-linear correlations.
+In the next Section we report instead the empirical evidence used to calibrate the three parameters ($D,\alpha$, and $\beta$) for the morning trading session.